alexcote1/Sliverer/README.md

 # Sliverer
-runs sliver command on all hosts, partially based on example in sliver repo
+runs sliver command on all hosts, partially (or for run on new basically entirely) based on example in sliver repo

 to install